TheComet/ik/README.md

 Overview
 --------

+What is IK?
+It is [pretty simple trigonometry](https://youtu.be/LNidsMesxSE?t=686); except when it isn't.

-IK  (Inverse kinematics)  can  be  useful  in  many  situations  ranging  from procedural animation to small adjustments of animation.
+IK can be useful in many situations ranging from procedural animation to small adjustments of animation.
 Simply put, IK is used when you want to position the tips of a  hierarchichal  structure  at a known location and need to calculate all of the rotations of the parent joints to achieve this.

 Here is an example of foot placement being adjusted according to inclination.